|

 Talk at the 2nd Nucleic Acid Quantification Meeting in London 2003:

-by Larry Wangh
+Larry Wangh

 Paper: Primer design criteria for high yields of specific